-Muammar Gaddafi was an influential figure in 20th Century global politics.
-He was considered one of the most personally powerful individuals since World War II.
+Muammar Gaddafi was one of the most personally powerful individuals since World War II.
 His lengthy tenure in power was marked by radical ideological experiments and a distinctive approach to both domestic governance and international relations.

 He described experiencing ill-treatment from certain British officers, whom he suggested might have been Jewish, characterising their behaviour as rude and bullying and attributing it to the legacy of colonisation.
 Conversely, an officer overseeing his course observed him as an amusing, cheerful, hardworking, and conscientious individual who successfully navigated the challenges of learning English.